 A really candid declarant also would go on to say:

 In short, judge, our Excel spreadsheet deal calculations depend on people being paid based on multiples of free cash flow, and those calculations produce much lower numbers if we have to factor in uncertainty.
 So, please help us get our deal done and earn our administrative priority fees by holding your nose, issuing that injunction, and dumping all the uncertainty onto the victims and the co-defendants.
-Somewhere out there there must be rule of law that says we should give a fast process to ignore the constitution to the financial geniuses who messed up the most, and we should not worry too much about some people who have suffered crippling injuries.
-Besides, there are trade creditors out there, not to mention all those busy, busy hedge fund traders who are arbing the bonds and want to get a deal done now so they can lock in their profits on the trades and move on to the next opportunity to make some money by using chapter 11 to subvert state law and due process.
+Somewhere out there there must be rule that says we should provide a fast chapter 11 process – and ignore the constitution – in order to help out the purported financial geniuses who messed up the most, and we should not worry too much about some people who have suffered crippling injuries.
+Besides, there are trade creditors out there, not to mention all those busy, busy hedge fund traders who are arbitraging the bonds and want to get a deal done now so they can lock in their profits on the trades and move on to the next opportunity to make some money by using chapter 11 to subvert state law and due process.
 The debtor really would appreciate you giving the value of certainty to the 363 sale buyer and the creditors who are easier to deal with than all these creditors involved in all those darned tort claims pending in state and federal courts around our nation.

 The reason behind the above ?
 The opinion this week in the legal farce commonly known as the General Motors chapter 11 case.
 The opinion is by district judge Kaplan, and affirms the bankruptcy court’s order enjoining prosecution of tort claims pending as of the petition for chapter 11.
 Susan Beck’s summary article kindly includes links to the opinion and some of the briefs.
 Read them at your peril – the results are absurd and the reasoning has nothing to do with real due process.